Enstso/CipherApp-Wpf/README.md

 * D = 3
 * E = 4

-Si je saisis le message "nuageux" le résultat devrait être qwojixz car :
+To encrypt the message "nuageux" using the Vigenère cipher with the key "DCODE", let's break down the steps :

 * N+D=16=Q
 * U+C=22=W